-Russell’s areas of expertise include native plant installation and establishment; plant, bird, and insect identification and nomenclature; and invasive species control through mechanical herbicide application, selective brushing, and prescribed burns.
-He has performed ecological restorations in a variety of eco-types including prairie, wetland, savanna and woodland.
-He has worked in the field of applied ecology for over ten years with a range of lab, field, and academic experience.
+Russell’s areas of restoration expertise include native plant installation and establishment; plant, bird, and insect identification and nomenclature; and invasive species control through mechanical herbicide application, selective brushing, and prescribed burns.
+He has performed ecological restorations in a variety of eco-types including prairie, wetland, savanna, and woodland.
+He has worked in the field of applied ecology for over 10 years with a range of lab, field, and academic experience.